Wisdom is attained by inner work in solitude and by the same work on yourself in your interactions with other people.

 “Quarrel with the sin but make peace with the sinner.”
 Hate what is bad in a person, but love the human being.

-True love, that is, love in deed and not in word, not only cannot be foolish, but it is only this love that gives true insight and wisdom.
+Not only is it impossible for true love—that is, love in deed and not in word—to be foolish, it is only this love that gives true insight and wisdom.

 As you live with other people, do not forget what you have learned in solitude.
 And in solitude, think of what you have learned from your interactions with other people.